quinn2liu/leetcode-notes/Trees.md

         return root

 So traditionally, when this is implemented in Java, you set `node.left = invertTree(root.right)`.
 In Python, you don't need to do this because we are calling `self.invertTree()`, which has access to the original instance of `root`, and any changed to the children of `root` are present for `root` itself.

+**Note** the structre of the recursion.
+1. First you check the base case (conditions that terminate the recursion).
+    - In this case, we want to stop making recursive calls once root becomes none (we've found a leaf).
+2. Then, we do the operations for this iteration (in this case swapping root.left and root.right).
+3. Lastly, we make our recursive call *with new parameters*.
+    - This is what makees sure the recursion is working.
+We are updating the parameters so that the same subproblem is being solved.

 ## 104. Max Depth of Binary Tree